crillab/metrics-examples/mip-solvers/README.md

 Below are given some details about what will be extracted from the output files, based on this configuration.

-Of course, this description corresponds to *our* execution environment, and you are not forced to use the same configuration to use *Metrics* to analyze your experiments.
+Of course, this description corresponds to a *particular* execution environment, and you are not forced to use the same configuration to use *Metrics* to analyze your experiments.

 ### File `stdout`